texaschikkita/credit-risk-classification/Credit-Risk-Analysis-Report.md

 * Machine Learning Model 1: Logistic Regression on Original Data
 *
-The accuracy for this model yielded and accuracy score of 99%, overall.
+The accuracy for this model yielded a balanced accuracy score of 94%.
 The healthy loans group yielded perfect precision, recall and F1 sccres of 1.00.
 The high-risk loans yielded the following scores:
   precision: 87%